framer/salesforce-lightning.framerfx/README.md

 - Removed Panel for first pass, composed of multiple components
 - Removed Setup Assistant for first pass, composed of multiple components
 - Removed Split View from first pass, composed of many components
+- Removed Trial Bars from first pass, composed of many components